ZigEmbeddedGroup/microzig/docs/design.md

 ```

 For an example of how it is used let's look at rp2040.
 In this case, we need a
-more complex linker script is needed as the firmware must start with the
+more complex linker script as the firmware must start with the bootrom.
-bootrom.
-Fortunately, we don't need a very complicated linker script and it can
-be mostly auto-generated and just a bit patched.
+Fortunately, we can still mostly auto-generate one and just patch it up a bit.

 ```zig
 // port/raspberrypi/rp2xxx/build.zig